mamba73/python_treeLsCat/README.md

     SAVE = project_summary.txt
     ```
 3. **Check Output:**
-    The result will be stored in the ./save directory.
+    The result will be stored in the ./save (sub)directory of python_treeLsCat.

 ## 📂 Output Format
 The generated file will look like this: